ecliptic/reason-graphql-docker/README.md

     $ yarn dev

+Inspect the GraphQL schema with the dev-only GraphiQL endpoint: http://localhost:4000/graphiql

 ## Deployment

-Compiled intermediate code goes in the `lib` folder, which is ignored by git.
-Resulting JavaScript is output inline in the source tree.
-The `yarn build` command is called by the Dockerfile to build the application.
+Compiled intermediate code goes in the `lib/bs` and `lib/ocaml` folders, which are ignored by git.
+Resulting JavaScript is output in `lib/js`.

+There is currently an issue running `bsb` in Docker and similar environments, with a [ticket](https://github.com/BuckleScript/bucklescript/issues/2336) open in the repository to investigate.
+In the meantime, the build needs to be run locally and pushed to your target container registry manually.

+The drawback to this is that the application cannot easily be built remotely from the git tree alone.
+Features like continuous integration or Heroku review apps are more challenging to implement until the issue is resolved.

+The `heroku.yml` file allows the container to easily be built and deployed on Heroku's container stack.